Andrew-Lees11/FoodTrackerBackend/README.md

 1. Run the server project in Xcode
-    1. In the top left corner of Xcode you should a small toolbox icon with the text "FoodServer-Package" next to it.
+    1. In the top left corner of Xcode you should see a small toolbox icon with the text "FoodServer-Package" next to it.
 Click this icon and then click "FoodServer" from the dropdown menu.
     2. Press the Run button or use the ⌘+R key shortcut.
     3. Select "Allow incoming network connections" if you are prompted.